Ipstenu/ban-hammer/readme.txt

 = Does this work on MultiSite? =

-Yes it does, but a little differently If you're using multisite, instead of pulling from the Disallowed Comment Keys (which is per site), you have a separate list off Network Admin -> Settings.
+Yes it does, but a little differently.
+If you're using multisite, instead of pulling from the Disallowed Comment Keys (which is per site), you have a separate list off Network Admin -> Settings.
 This is because you only want to have the network admins determining who can register on the network.

 = Does this work on BuddyPress? =

-Currently yes.
+I believe so.

 = Does this work on WooCommerce? =